-On the west side of the Mar Elias monastery is a site named “Airplane hill” (Giv’at Hamatos, Khirbet Tabaliya).**

-Existing text: On the west side of the Mar Elias monastery, midway between Jerusalem and Bethlehem, is a site named “Airplane hill” (Hebrew: Giv’at Hamatos, Arabic: Khirbet Tabaliya).
+On the west side of the Mar Elias monastery, midway between Jerusalem and Bethlehem, is a site named “Airplane hill” (Hebrew: Giv’at Hamatos, Arabic: Khirbet Tabaliya).
 This web page reviews the ancient points of interest on the hill.

 The site, 5km southwest of Jerusalem, is located on a hilltop 500m northwest of the Mar Elias monastery and southwest of Kibbutz Ramat-Rachel.
 It is 817M above sea level, located on the side of the ancient road from Jerusalem to Bethlehem.
-Pointing and clicking on selected points in purple will automatically scroll to the relevant photo or site.

 The main road from Jerusalem to Bethlehem passed at the foothills between Mar Elias and the Airplane hill.
 This linked the site to Biblical events, such as the death of Rachel (her traditional tomb lies only 2km south of the site), while the monastery of Mar Elias commemorates Elijah’s travel to the desert.